 “Punk music was appealing to me because it’s a way to say ‘It’s all right to be a misfit and an outsider,’” she said.
 As one of the few Mexican-American students in majority white high-school, she found in punk “an ethic that cares about people rather than marginalizing them and treating them terribly based on their skin color.
 And a language to speak back to teachers who justified social inequality.”

-As an MA student at the University of California, San Diego, and as a PhD student at the University of California, Santa Cruz, she made the case for unconventional research into L.A.’s grassroots feminist and queer music.
+As an MA student at the University of California, San Diego, and as a doctoral student at the University of California, Santa Cruz, she made the case for unconventional research into L.A.’s grassroots feminist and queer music.
 She describes the origins of her career as “a conventional cultural studies scholar,” leading to her books Loca Motion: The Travels of Chicana and Latina Popular Culture (2005), Cornbread and Cuchifritos: Ethnic Identity Politics, Transnationalization, and Transculturation in American Urban Popular Music (co-edited with William Raussert, 2011), and Latina/o Popular Culture (co-edited with Mary Romero, 2002).

 In 2003, the Paul G. Allen Family Foundation and the newly formed Experience Music Project (EMP) funded a UW collaboration grant.
 Habell-Pallán, Shannon Dudley (Ethnomusicology, School of Music), Marisol Berríos-Miranda (Ethnomusicology, School of Music), and graduate students Rob Carrol and Francisco Orozco, saw the potential for the seeds of American Sabor.
 Over a series of iterations, they found collaborators at the radio station KEXP, the Simpson Center, the Smithsonian Institution, and elsewhere.